OpenRTX/OpenRTX/README.md

 To run OpenRTX on Linux you have to change a system configuration.
 This is needed in order to run the uC/OS-III RTOS on Linux.

-Add the following line to `/etc/security/limits.conf`
+Add the following line to `/etc/security/limits.conf` replacing `user` with your user
 ```
 user             -       rtprio          unlimited
 ```